AC59852/Bradley_Caron_1056_TRAA/README.md

-# caron_a_bradley_p_Anglers
+# TRAA Scaffold
-Our repo for the construction of the website anglers.org for both mid term and final project
+Austin Caron and Patrick Bradley's scaffold and Photoshop files for the TRAA website